NehaBarbate/Mall_Purchase_Data_Analysis/README.md

 # Mall_Purchase_Data_Analysis
 This project employs SQL for the examination of a paytm mall purchase data.
 The project's objective is to address specific inquiries regarding business performance and contribute to its expansion by facilitating informed decision-making.

--- The dataset consist of following columns
+ The dataset consist of  columns
 S.no,
 Name,
 Shipping_city,